The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Berjaya Times Square Theme Park

-In the morning, we visited Berjaya Times Square Theme Park—the biggest indoor theme park in Malaysia, covering a massive 133,000 square feet.
+In the morning, we visited Berjaya Times Square Theme Park, the biggest indoor theme park in Malaysia, covering a massive 133,000 square feet.
 Located inside the Berjaya Times Square Mall, the park is divided into two zones: Galaxy Station for thrill-seekers and Fantasy Garden for the younger kids.
+With 14 rides in total, there’s something for every age group.

-With 14 rides in total, there’s something for everyone.
 One of the highlights is the Supersonic Odyssey, a roller coaster with loops and twists.
-We didn’t go on it ourselves, but just watching it zoom over our heads was exciting enough!
+We didn’t ride it ourselves, but just watching it zoom overhead was exciting enough!
+For families with little ones, there are gentler options like the merry-go-round, and they even offer stroller rentals, which was incredibly convenient for us.
+And since it’s all indoors, you don’t have to worry about KL’s unpredictable weather.

 We spent about 3 hours enjoying the kid-friendly rides.
-That said, it was a bit of a mixed experience.
-A lot of things were rundown or broken, and many rides were completely closed.
+That said, it was a bit of a mixed experience overall.
+A number of attractions were rundown or out of service, and quite a few rides were completely closed on the day we visited.
 The food on-site wasn’t great either.
+Still, I think it’s worth a visit, for the kids, it’s a genuinely thrilling spot.
+Just don’t walk in expecting a Western-standard amusement park, and you’ll leave happy.

-• Daily: 10:00 am – 10:00 pm
+• Opening hours: Daily: 10:00 am-10:00 pm

 Ticket prices: